GreatJingTJ/matroska-specification/chapters.md

 ### ChapterFlagHidden

-The `ChapterFlagHidden` flag works a bit different as the `EditionFlagHidden` flag.
-Each `Chapters ChapterFlagHidden` flag works independent.
-A `Nested Chapter` with `ChapterFlagHidden` flag set to false remains visible even if the `Parent Chapter ChapterFlagHidden` flag is set to true.
+A `Nested Chapter` with `ChapterFlagHidden` flag set to false remains hidden if the parent `Chapter ChapterFlagHidden` flag is set to true.

 Chapter + Nested Chapter | ChapterFlagHidden | visible
 -------------------------|-------------------|--------